132nd-vWing/ATRM_Brief/Pages/R9_AR_Desert_TASK.md

 ## Admin
 - Must be activated via F10 menu as flights are airborne inbound the target area (0-5 minutes after takeoff from Al Dahfra, or before takeoff from Al Ain).
-- If High Value Targets are encounteres, these are priority 1 targets, and need to be taken out as soon as possible.
+- If High Value Targets are encountered, these are priority 1 targets, and need to be taken out as soon as possible.
 - Provide as much intelligence as possible after the mission in the after action review on the 132nd website.
-- Provide good BDA in the after action review on the 132nd website.
+- Provide good BDA in the after action review on the 132nd website (amount of vehicles destroyed, and how much is left of the Regiment).
+- Information about the Regiment composition can be found here: - [Red Force ground doctrine](/ATRM_Brief/Pages/Generic_groundforce.html)